Representing Auto Accident Victims in New Jersey

 - Damage to internal organs

-It is not uncommon for bodily harm suffered during an auto accident to have manifestations weeks, or even years after the fact, so it is important to consider how your injuries may affect you in years to come.
+It is not uncommon for bodily harm suffered during a car crash to have manifestations weeks, or even years after the fact, so it is important to consider how your injuries may affect you in years to come.
 At Nagel Rice, our savvy attorneys are well-versed in the possible complications and future implications of your present injuries and able to calculate reasonable costs that you may have to pay, or income you may lose, as time goes by.
 When we file a personal injury lawsuit on your behalf, we well used well-defined formulas to realistically assess the amount of money you will need to maintain yourself and your loved ones going forward.

-When Personal Injury Lawsuits Become Necessary
+When Personal Injury Lawsuits Become Necessary After A Car Accident

 Bodily injury (BI) claims are distinct from the no-fault payments described above.
 Though charged against the same insurance company, personal injury claims are processed entirely separately and are regulated by a different set of rules, departments, and adjusters than no-fault claims.
 They also have different standards of proof and available compensation.